decarvalhorodrigo/cubits/README.md

 Capybara.app_host = "https://cubits.com/"
 ```

-Inside /features/specifications create a .feature and copy:
+Inside ./features create a folder specifications and .feature inside it then copy:

 ```
 Feature: Login